lkodinsson/MARS/Core/Characters/Talents.md

 **Requirements:** Max Strength 13+, Trained in Athletics

 You gain an advantage to athletics when attempting to move large objects, and your carrying capacity is determined as if you were one size larger.

+## Wild Intuition

+**Cost:** 8 EXP

+**Requirements:** Max Intelligence 11+ or Max Resolve 11+, Trained in Perception

+Your ability to notice and remember details has expanded your natural perceptions.
+You can always tell the time of day, what direction is north, and where the nearest source of running water is.
+These abilities persist even in conditions where they would otherwise not be possible.

 ## Wild Magic